checkstyle/contribution/releasenotes-builder/diagrams.md

-# Flow chart when user play need to do preparation for relase:
+# Flow chart when user play need to do preparation for release

 ```mermaid
 sequenceDiagram